Photonic reservoir computer based on frequency multiplexing: Results

+We report here results on two benchmark tasks: nonlinear channel equalization, following the model reported in \cite{JH04}, and a time-series prediction of the recorded output of a chaotically operating far-infrared laser (Santa-Fe)\cite{SANTAFE93} (results on other tasks can be found in \cite{Akrout16}).
+For both tasks, digital weighting and optical weighting of the outputs give comparable results.
-where $\nu(n)$ is an additive zero-mean Gaussian noise which is adjusted in power to obtain a signal-to-noise ratio ranging from \SIrange{12}{32}{dB}.
-The signal $u(n)$ received at the end of the communication channel is used as the input of the reservoir computer.
-Then the reservoir is trained to generate the original sequence $d(n)$.
-The reservoir performances are evaluated by calculating the Symbol Error Rate (SER), defined by the fraction of the misclassified symbols within the generated sequence $d(n)$.

-After a first sequence of 200 symbols used to remove transients, the reservoir is trained on a sequence of 2670 symbols, and then tested on 2470 symbols (synchronized to the \SI{7.5}{kHz} periodic phase noise mentioned earlier).
+In the first task (Fig. \ref{fig:plots}, left panel), symbols randomly selected from $\{-3,\ -1,\allowbreak \ +1,\ +3\}$ are propagated through a simulated channel exhibiting nonlinearity, memory and noise.
+Zero-mean Gaussian noise is adjusted in power to obtain a Signal-to-Noise Ratio (SNR) ranging from \SIrange{8}{32}{dB}.
+The signal $u(n)$ received at the end of the communication channel is used as the input of the RC, trained to recover the original signal.
+Performances are evaluated by calculating the Symbol Error Rate (SER), defined by the fraction of the misclassified symbols within the generated sequence.
+After a first sequence of 10000 symbols used to remove transients, the reservoir is trained on a sequence of 5000 symbols, and then tested on 5000 symbols.
+Our RC performs comparably to previous implementations \cite{P12, V15, D12, Dejonckheere:14, Lupo2021} for SNRs up to \SI{16}{dB}: we reach SER values of $0.0166\pm0.0007$ and $0.0133\pm0.0005$ for optical and digital weighting respectively at SNR of \SI{16}{dB}.
+For higher SNR values performance saturates because of system noise.

-Results are plotted in Fig. \ref{Fig2}(a) were the SER is plotted versus the SNR of the channel.
-The modulation frequency is $\Omega/2 \pi = \SI{16.97632}{GHz}$.
-The feedback gain (see Supplementary Material I for the definition) is $\alpha =0.54$.
-The voltage amplitude of the input MZ is chosen such that the input intensity $\sin^2(\beta u(t)+\pi/4) \in [0.2,0.8]$.
-Experimental results are better than the predictions of the numerical model.
-A possible explanation is a so far unknown nonlinear effect in the setup, as nonlinearities are known to boost performance for certain tasks.

-In Fig. \ref{Fig2}(b) we investigate the effect of the number of frequency bins used as neurons on the performance: we record the outputs of all 30 frequency bins; we then optimize the output while only using the central $N$ frequency bins.
-We plot the SER for different values of $N$ as a function of the SNR of the channel.
-We see that for this task performance improves significantly as $N$ increases from $N=8$ to $N=18$ after which performance saturates.